Klalena/data_stories_of_alena.github.io/_posts/2020-11-16-Insect-Image-Detection-using-Deep-Learning.md

 ---
 layout: post
-title: Image Classification for Insects
+title: Insects Classification using Deep Learning
 subtitle: Using Transfer Learning with VGG16
 cover-img: : /assets/img/network.jpg
 thumbnail-img: /assets/img/network.jpg
-tags: [Image Detection, Deep Learning]
+tags: [Image Detection, VGG16]
 ---

 In this blog, I will show you how we can use transfer learning to classify beetles, cockroaches and dragonflies using this [image data](https://www.insectimages.org/index.cfm).